dec0dedd/jetbrains-writing-assistance/README.md

 ## 7. Steps to reproduce results

+In order to run the code locally you need to have `Python 3.10` installed.

 1. Create a virtual environment with `venv` or `conda`
 2. Copy the repository with `git clone https://github.com/dec0dedd/jetbrains-writing-assistance.git`
 2. Install all the required dependencies with `pip install -r requirements.txt`